oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 While the scripts perform the majority of the deployment, they do not perform the following tasks:

 * Deploy Container Runtime Environment, Kubernetes, or Helm.
-* Install a database or Oracle HTTP Server.
-* Deploy Oracle Webgate.
 * Configure load balancer.
 * Download the container images for these products.
 * Tune the WebLogic Server.